-This is a twenty-week Adult course, held on Monday evenings from 7.15pm to 9.15pm at Clanfield Observatory, starting each September and concludes in March of the following year .
+This is an Adult course, held on Monday evenings from 7.15pm to 9.15pm at Clanfield Observatory, The course runs twice a year starting each January and September.

 The course is intended to introduce a basic understanding of astronomy, looking at the work of professional astronomers and amateurs alike.
 It is assumed that the participants have no prior astronomical knowledge.